HGZdev/Sit_On_Chair/README.md

 # Sit-On-Chair
 The project of an online furniture shop.
 My first website project made during programming bootcamp in CodersLab.

+Technologies used in this project:
+- HTML5
+- CSS3 & SASS
+- JavaScript
+- Gulp

 ## Live Demo:
  https://hgzwebdesign.github.io/Sit_On_Chair/
 ## Preview: